Walnut--Where does it come from?

 Is walnut food-safe for cutting boards?
 Yes—once finished with a food-safe oil or conditioner, it’s excellent for everyday use.

 End-grain or edge-grain for walnut?
+End grain reveals the grain.
 End-grain is gentler on knives and hides marks; edge-grain is lighter and shows longer grain lines—both are great.

 86 Custom Woodworking